Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 To successfully run the Inferno ONC (g)(10) test suite, both the US Core FHIR package and applicable data need to be loaded.

-To quickly load the needed data to your FHIR Service or Azure API for FHIR, make sure your user account has FHIR Data Contributor role on the FHIR Service or Azure API for FHIR.
+To quickly load the needed data to your FHIR Server, make sure your user account has FHIR Data Contributor role on the FHIR Server.
 Then execute this script:

 Windows:
 ```powershell